millerman86/vschool-assignments/module-4/ugly-things/README.md

 ### Requirements

 Must have 3 input fields:

-Img url field (A url to an image of an ugly thing) Title field (The title of the image that the user wants to give) Description field (why the user thinks it is ugly) Must have Submit button that submits the data
+- Img url field (A url to an image of an ugly thing) <input type="checkbox" checked>
+- Title field (The title of the image that the user wants to give) <input type="checkbox" checked>
+- Description field (why the user thinks it is ugly) <input type="checkbox" checked>

+Other Requirements

+- Must have Submit button that submits the data <input type="checkbox" checked>
-Must display a list of posted images with their associated titles and descriptions Must store the array of ugly thing objects in the Context store Must be able to delete an ugly thing
+- Must display a list of posted images with their associated titles and descriptions <input type="checkbox" checked>
+- Must store the array of ugly thing objects in the Context store <input type="checkbox" checked>
+- Must be able to delete an ugly thing <input type="checkbox" checked>
-Must be able to edit an ugly thing
+- Must be able to edit an ugly thing

 Example Site:

 ### Optional